MetaCoq/metacoq/pcuic/theories/README.md

 | [PCUICOnFreeVars]     | General theory of predicates on (free) variables (generalizing closedness)
 | [PCUICRenameDef]      | Definition of "good" renamings
 | [PCUICInstDef]        | Definition of "good" instantiations
+| [PCUICContextSubst]   | Linking a context (with let-ins), an instance (reversed substitution) for its assumptions and a well-formed substitution for it

 [PCUICUnivSubst]: ./Syntax/PCUICUnivSubst.v
 [PCUICLiftSubst]: ./Syntax/PCUICLiftSubst.v